 The Bay du Nord project

-Confirmed discoveries in 2020 in adjacent exploration licence EL1156 (Cappahayden and Cambriol East) are potential tie-ins in a joint project development.
+Confirmed discoveries in 2020 in adjacent exploration licence EL1156 (Cappahayden and Cambriol) are potential tie-ins in a joint project development.
 The Bay du Nord discovery is at a water depth of approximately 1170 metres whilst the new discoveries are at approx. 650 water depth.

 Equinor is considering developing the Bay du Nord field using a floating production unit for storage and offshore offloading (FPSO), which also is a suited solution for tie-back of adjacent discoveries and future prospects.

-The optimisation of the Bay du Nord development project is ongoing to make it more robust for future market and evaluation to include confirmed new discoveries in adjacent licence EL1156 (Cappahayden and Cambriol East).
-Two additional exploration wells are planned to be drilled at the Cambriol East and Sitka prospects in 2022.
+The optimisation of the Bay du Nord development project is ongoing to make it more robust for future market and evaluation to include confirmed new discoveries in adjacent licence EL1156 (Cappahayden and Cambriol).
+Two additional exploration wells are planned to be drilled at the Cambriol and Sitka prospects in 2022.

 Together with our partners, we are working towards a final investment decision with first oil expected to be produced in the late 2020s.

 Cenovus Energy is Equinor’s partner in the Bay du Nord discoveries. bp is Equinor’s partner in the Cappahayden and Cambriol discoveries.

 The Bay du Nord discovery is located in the Flemish Pass offshore Newfoundland.

 Bay du Nord is a unique opportunity to generate significant value and increase the capacity and global competitiveness of the Newfoundland and Labrador oil and gas supply chain.